SebaJoe/decide-less-communicate-more/README.md

 1. Visit the viewer [Annotation Interface](https://sebajoe.github.io/redhot_viewer/)
 2. Upload the corresponding `.json` file from the `annotation_data/` or `retrieval_test/` folders

-Refer to annotation_data folder to see annotations across six different annotators for 3 splits.

-Refer to retrieval_test to see the jsons of the 8 different strategies and their corresponding relevance annotations.

 ![Claims](img/claims.png)
 ![PIO Elements](img/pios.png)
 ![Tiers](img/tiers.png)